8 players that Ten Hag has improved at Man Utd: Rashford, Fernandes…

 “I think last year was about the confidence,” he said after beating Nottingham Forest in the League Cup semi-finals.

 “You win one game, you lost another one, you draw another one — you never get that run of victories that gave you the confidence to keep going and keep pushing yourself to do the best.

 “We had a bad feeling that any moment of the game could go against us — a corner, a shot, some moment.

 “The confidence was low and that creates uncertainty but obviously I think this season the main thing was the results.
 You get more confident.

 “The idea of the manager is on the team, you can see it.
 The players that came to the club are also making a part of that but the ones that stayed are also playing and making a part of that too.”

 While Garnacho was already a star for Manchester United’s youth side, it’s hard to deny that the forward has blossomed under Ten Hag this season.

-He scored his first senior goal against Real Sociedad and made an exciting cameo during the League Cup triumph over Aston Villa, making himself a hero with the club’s supporters.
+He scored his first senior goal against Real Sociedad and made an exciting cameo during the League Cup triumph over Aston Villa in November, making himself a hero with the club’s supporters.

 “It was good that he came on and showed that performance and had that impact in the game, to be able to assist, make the dribbles and run behind,” Ten Hag said after the win against Villa.